ONLYOFFICE/docspace-samples/js-sdk/README.md

 ## License

-This project is distributed under the Apache-2.0 license found in the [LICENSE](../LICENSE) file.
+This project is licensed under the **Apache License 2.0**.

+You may use, modify, and distribute these samples in commercial and non-commercial projects.

+See the [LICENSE](../../LICENSE) file for details.